OctopusDeploy/blog/blog/2025-01/ami-blue-green/index.md

 ![Diagram showing the AWS resources used in the first step](step-1.png)

-The [AWS - Find Blue-Green Target Group](https://library.octopus.com/step-templates/2f5f8b7b-5deb-45a9-966b-bf52c6e7976c/actiontemplate-aws-find-blue-green-target-group) step is used to find the active target group in a load balancer.
+The [AWS - Find Blue-Green Target Group](https://library.octopus.com/step-templates/2f5f8b7b-5deb-45a9-966b-bf52c6e7976c/actiontemplate-aws-find-blue-green-target-group) step finds the active target group in a load balancer.
 The step requires the following inputs:

 - `Region`: The [AWS region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) hosting the load balancer.
 - `Account`: The [AWS account](https://octopus.com/docs/infrastructure/accounts/aws) used to query the load balancer.